annabellisa/rare_reptiles/README.md

 ## Manuscript

-Lim & Smith (in preparation).
-How does fire influence rarity and dominance in reptile communities?
+Lim A., Smith A.L. (in preparation).
+Fire influences rarity and dominance in a reptile community.

 ## License